What is Threat Intelligence?

-Defining Threat Intelligence
+Why is Threat Intelligence Important?

-These organizations are increasingly recognizing the value of threat intelligence, with 72 percent planning to increase threat intelligence spending in upcoming quarters.
+Organizations are increasingly recognizing the value of threat intelligence, with 72 percent planning to increase threat intelligence spending in upcoming quarters.

 However, there is a difference between recognizing value and receiving value.
-Most organizations today are focusing their threat intelligence efforts on only the most basic use cases, such as integrating intelligence feeds with existing IPS, firewalls, and SIEMs — without taking full advantage of the insights that threat intelligence can offer.
+Most organizations today are focusing their efforts on only the most basic use cases, such as integrating threat data feeds with existing network, IPS, firewalls, and SIEMs — without taking full advantage of the insights that intelligence can offer.

 Companies that stick to this basic level of threat intelligence are missing out on real advantages that could significantly strengthen their security postures.